Rhondda Heritage Park: History of the Lewis Merthyr Colliery

 Both pits had to be abandoned early on due to the conditions of the workings.

 In the mid-1870s William Thomas Lewis (later Lord Merthyr) purchased and reopened the two pits, mining the upper bituminous (household) coal seams, until Hafod closed around 1893 and Coed Cae in the 1930s.

 By 1880 WT Lewis had sunk the Bertie shaft, and in 1890 the Trefor shaft (both named after his sons), by which time the company had become known as the Lewis Merthyr Consolidated Collieries Ltd, employing some 5,000 men and producing almost a million tons of coal annually.
 The two headframes and associated colliery buildings are now Grade II* listed buildings.

 In 1904 the company sunk the Lady Lewis Colliery 1 mile to the north east in the Rhondda Fach.
 In 1905 the company acquired Universal Colliery at Senghenydd, which was later to suffer the worst ever mining disaster in British history.
 In 1929 the colliery became part of the Powell Dyffryn Group, and in the same year Coed Cae stopped winding coal.
 Hafod No 2 followed, and Hafod No 1 in 1933.
 The colliery was nationalised in 1947.

 In 1958 Lewis Merthyr Colliery and the neighbouring Ty Mawr Colliery merged and all coal winding ceased at Lewis Merthyr, with coaling continuing via Ty Mawr and men and supplies only at Lewis Merthyr.
 By 1969 the Colliery had become the Ty Mawr/Lewis Merthyr Colliery.
 As many as thirteen seams have been worked at the Lewis Merthyr using the advanced longwall method of working with most of the coal being won with pneumatic picks and hand loaded onto conveyors.

 Until the 1950s the coal industry maintained a steady level of production and employment, but since that time there has been a continuing decline in the number of miners in employment.
 Most of the pits which have been closed have still left coal to mine, but with oil and coal available more cheaply from abroad the demise of the industry has been inevitable.
 Nowhere has the decline of the coal industry been more dramatic than in the South Wales Coal Field.
 At Lewis Merthyr production came to an end on the 14 March 1983 with production continuing in the four feet seam until July when coaling ceased forever at Ty Mawr/Lewis Merthyr.

-By 1990 not one productive colliery existed in the Rhondda but Rhondda's past has been captured and preserved as an historic landmark at the Lewis Merthyr Colliery now the Rhondda Heritage Park.
+By 1990 not one productive colliery existed in the Rhondda.
+Rhondda's past has been captured and preserved as an historic landmark at the Lewis Merthyr Colliery, now the Rhondda Heritage Park.